joselumbanraja/e-commerce-Project-I-Jabu-Coffee/README.md

 # IJABU-COFFE-SHOP

-Welcome to the Ijabu Coffee E-commerce project, a website designed to make it easier for the Balige community to order a variety of exciting food and beverages.
+A website designed to make it easier for the Balige community to order a variety of exciting food and beverages.

 This project is built using PHP, Boostrap, and Css , leveraging a robust and stable framework for modern web application development.